tbates/tbates.github.io/_posts/1995-11-20-detailed-umxPath.markdown

 `umxPath` is a core `umx` function.
 It facilitates path specification, streamlines scripts, and increases readability.

-Let's start using `umxPath` to specify a [CFA](https://en.wikipedia.org/wiki/Confirmatory_factor_analysis) model with a slight increase in complexity: two linked latent factors forced to be the same:
+Let’s start using `umxPath` to specify a [CFA](https://en.wikipedia.org/wiki/Confirmatory_factor_analysis) model with a slight increase in complexity: two linked latent factors forced to be the same:

 ![UmxPath Model1](/media/umxPath/umxPath_model1.png)